 - Croke Park

 to name but a few, which are all very accessible and Dublin zoo is fantastic if the weather is nice.
 There are plenty of museums and art galleries scattered throughout the city which are worth checking out and again no problems with the wheelchair in most cases.
-Henry Street and Grafton Street make up the two main shopping areas (if you have an interest in that sort of thing) and Temple Bar is where much of the nightlife action happens, although it’s all cobble stones on the streets in the area which are a bit of a nightmare, especially if you have a few drinks on you!
+Henry Street and Grafton Street make up the two main shopping areas (if you have an interest in that sort of thing) and Temple Bar is where much of the nightlife action happens, although it’s all cobblestones on the streets in the area which are a bit of a nightmare, especially if you have a few drinks on you!

-The train is a solid transport option for a wheelchair user looking to explore the rest of the country as they have special reserved spaces, it’s reasonably priced and very comfortable.
+The train is a solid transport option for a wheelchair user looking to explore the rest of the country as they have specially reserved spaces, it’s reasonably priced and very comfortable.
 I own and operate Wheelchairtaxi.ie here in Ireland on which you will be able to find all your nationwide transport needs if you do decide to visit this beautiful country.
-We list direct contact details and other relevant information for many different wheelchair transport providers including taxis, minibus hire, car hire and we even have a couple of wheelchair accessible fishing boats on the site if you wanted to do some fishing while here.
+We list direct contact details and other relevant information for many different wheelchair transport providers including taxis, minibus hire, car hire, and we even have a couple of wheelchair accessible fishing boats on the site if you wanted to do some fishing while here.

-Outside of Dublin there are some wonderful areas in Ireland to check out.
+Outside of Dublin, there are some wonderful areas in Ireland to check out.

-– Galway is fantastic any time of the year but especially come the end of July when the horseracing festival takes place.
+– Galway is fantastic any time of the year but especially come at the end of July when the horseracing festival takes place.
 The city takes on a whole new experience and has a heartbeat like no other with huge crowds flocking from all over.
 Be warned however as accommodation is very difficult to get in the city around this time with prices hugely inflated so you need to book early to be sure of getting somewhere to stay.

 – Cork is known as Ireland’s second capital and has a mix of city and countryside.
 The city has plenty of charm, as do the people and it would be on par with Dublin in regards to accessibility for the most part.